cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-your-service.md

 1. Add a `build.yml` to your repository
 2. Set `use_habitus` attribute to `true` in your `service.yml`
-3. Set the `use_habitus_step` to the step you would like to use for your servide in your `service.yml`
+3. Set the `use_habitus_step` to the step you would like to use for your service in your `service.yml`

 Check out the [Habitus website](http://www.habitus.io) for more information about generating a `build.yml`.